 Tips on converting a bureau or chest of drawers into a stack of suitcases

-- Before painting or staining the dresser or bureau pick a color palette that matches or compliments your existing decor.
+- Before painting or staining the dresser pick a color palette that matches or compliments your existing decor.
 We have terracotta tiles throughout the house so we tend to stick with warmer colors.

 - Choose a muted, neutral color for the frame of the dresser to anchor the piece.
 The walnut stain we used creates a beautiful backdrop to showcase each drawer.